Captain America #387-392

 And with him are Blitzkrieg (now Blitzkrieger), a character seen previously in the background of some panels of things like Contest of Champions...

-...and Zeitgeist, who is apparently the same Zeigeist that appeared in Alpha Flight #78, and who will later turn out to be the weirdo character Every-Man (but none of that is apparent in this story, where he appears to be a new character).
+...and Zeitgeist, who will later turn out to be the same Zeigeist that appeared in Alpha Flight #78 and also the weirdo character Every-Man (but none of that is apparent in this story, where he appears to be, and was probably meant to be, a new character).

 I take notes as i read these comics, and when i first saw Hauptmann Deutschland i just drew a sad face.
 And that's basically how i feel about all these issues.
 The idea of the Red Skull being put on trial for his days as a Nazi is actually potentially interesting, but the main stories in these issues put me in a bad mood.
 In any event, more opportunity to talk about that with the next arc.